 If you enter Lithuania by car it is trivial from other countries that signed Schengen treaty – Latvia and Poland.
 There will be no customs or passport checks.
 However, the waiting times on borders with Russia and Belarus may get long (several hours).

 The possibilities of entering Lithuania on rails from the West are rather limited due to Lithuania using broad-gauge instead of the common gauge.
-As such service to/from Warsaw is the only train service going westwards.
-On the other hand, getting by rail to/from cities like Moscow, Kaliningrad, Saint Petersburg (Russia), Daugavpils (Latvia) or Minsk (Belarus) is easy.
+As such service to/from Bialystok (Poland) is the only train service going westwards.
+On the other hand, getting by rail to/from cities like Moscow, Kaliningrad, Saint Petersburg (Russia), Daugavpils (Latvia) or Minsk (Belarus) is easy (albeit slow).
 There is no passenger rail service between the three Baltic capitals.

 Many public transport routes are available at http://www.marsrutai.lt or equivalent city websites.

-A quicker option to get around major cities are the private vans (12 to 18 seats).
-They stop not only on the bus stops but anywhere a person flags them down like taxis but unlike taxis they go on pre-defined routes.
-Unfortunately they have no timetables and their routes are hard to find online.
-The tickets of private vans can only be bought inside them from a driver.
+A quicker option to get around some cities are the private vans (12 to 18 seats).
+They stop not only at the bus stops but anywhere a person flags them down like taxis but unlike taxis they go on pre-defined routes.
+Unfortunately, they have no timetables and their routes are hard to find online.
+The tickets of private vans can only be bought from a driver.
 All tickets are one-time only: there are no day, week or month tickets.

 Vilnius train station and bus station are located next to each other in Naujamiestis borough.
 Buses travel from Vilnius to most of the cities and towns of Lithuania at least a couple times a day, with buses to main cities leaving over 10 times a day and every 15 minutes to Kaunas.

 Trains are a quicker option on a route to Kaunas.
 On most other routes, however, they lag behind buses and are cheaper.